 Whether you’re good flying economy or want to class things up a bit with a business class redemption, we’ve rounded up the absolute best ways to travel to Europe on points and miles.

-Curious what’s open already?
+Curious what’s open?
 Read our guide to where Americans can travel in Europe today – and what you need to get in.

 Book a Cheap Flight with Credit Card Points